dboeckli/spring-6-project-template/README.md

         5. Select at least these scopes: `repo`, `write:packages`
         6. Generate the token and copy it immediately
     - Add this token as a secret named `RELEASE_TOKEN` in your repository settings
+2. Add the following vars in your GitHub project Action settings:
+    - CI_USER and set value to dboeckli@gmail.com
+    - CI_USER_EMAIL set value to dboeckli@gmail.com
+3. Add the following secrets in your GitHub project Dependent Bot settings:
+   - `DOCKER_USER`
+   - `DOCKER_ACCESS_TOKEN`

 ### 5. Build and Deployment
 1. Trigger a rebuild in GitHub Actions.